 Who ever heard their parent or a teacher say, “Watch your mouth” growing up?
 In my house, there was always a list of forbidden words, many with four letters, that I was to avoid saying at all costs.
 If I ever did slip up, watch out!
-But, I don’t remember a list of things TO say being as important.
-A lot of what NOT to do, without a lot of guidance on what I should do.
+But I don’t remember a list of things TO say being as important.
+I know a lot of what NOT to do, without much guidance on what I should do.

 Here are some great responses we have heard this year within our summer theater camps for kids that we wanted to share with you.
-Maybe you’ll find them useful as well.
+Maybe you’ll find them helpful as well.